You got the prescription. You’re taking the weekly injection. The scale is moving in the right direction.

 GLP-1 medications crush your appetite.
 That’s the point.
 But when you’re eating less food overall, you’re also eating less protein by default.
 And that creates a serious problem.

 Your body needs protein to maintain muscle mass.
 When you don’t get enough, your body starts breaking down muscle tissue for energy.
 You lose weight, sure.
-But a significant chunk of that weight is muscle, not fat.
+But a big chunk of that weight is muscle, not fat.

 To make it work: eat protein first at every single meal.
 Before the vegetables, before the carbs, before anything else.
 That way, even if you get full after a few bites, you’ve covered the most important nutrient.
 The rest of the plate is secondary.